belmonrj/belmonrj.github.io/langling.md

 A sentence like `their walking towards their care over there`, on the other hand, has a mistake that is both orthographical and _accidental_, in that it is both a misspelling and a use of the wrong form of the word `they`.
-A sentence like the preciding or `there walking towards there car over there` is the kind of thing that will make a high school English teacher cry tears of blood, since it contains mistakes of accidence, syntax, and semantics, since the word `there` is not supposed to be used that way, which leads to a sentence
+A sentence like the preceding or `there walking towards there car over there` is the kind of thing that will make a high school English teacher cry tears of blood, since it contains mistakes of accidence, syntax, and semantics, since the word `there` is not supposed to be used that way, which leads to a sentence